TL;DR: What Reid Hoffman provides as a pitch deck guide to startup founders.

 - Milestones-what milestones have you hit so far and what do you plan on realizing during the next year with the new cash (1 slide)

-If you cover all of these points the deck should be about 15 pages in length and provide a great overview for potential investors.
+If you cover all of these points from the pitch deck guide, the deck should be about 15 pages in length and provide a great overview for potential investors.
 One other point that I want to highlight is that how you position your business is key.
 You need to make sure that your audience gets where you fit in the ecosystem quickly and how you are different from what else is out there.

-I did a little formatting to make things easier to read, otherwise this is as is.
+I did a little formatting to make things easier to read, otherwise, this pitch deck guide as it was.